HeCorr/telegram-bot-gateway/README.md

 # Telegram Bot Gateway
-A simple but fast webhook reverse proxy written in Go that allows you to run multiple Telegram bots in the same HTTP port.
+A simple but fast webhook reverse proxy written in Go that allows you to host multiple Telegram bots in the same HTTP port.

 ## Usage